shxr3f/cdp-trial-patterns/opendatalakehouse/04_predict.md

 The AMP deployed a visual dashboard to expose the results from the Machine Learning pipeline for the business users.
 In this lab, we will access the Analytical Application.

-1. Click `Applications` in the CML left navigation menu to go to the Applications View page.
+1. Click `Applications` in the Cloudera AI left navigation menu to go to the Applications View page.

     ![CML_applications_nav.png](images/CML_applications_nav.png)